skyformat99/Hermes/README.md

   Above, the serialization protocols handled by Hermes.

 - Modularity:
-  Hermes is split into modules that allows user to choose only the desired one and include it instead including the complete library.
+    Hermes is split into modules that allows the user to choose only the desired one and include it instead including the complete library.
   Furthermore, it makes easier the new feature implementation.

 ## Requirements
 - c++11

-The following libraries are required to use all Hermes features but they are included into Hermes repository if you do not have them.
+The following libraries are required to use all Hermes' features but they are included into Hermes repository if you do not have them.
 - Asio 1.10.6
 - Google Protocol Buffers
 - Google FlatBuffers

+/!\ install libraries before using Hermes.

 ## Compiling
 Hermes is a header only library, so there is nothing to build and to link with your program.